 This essential oil comes from the flower of the jasmine plant.
 The plant is native to tropical regions in places like Asia and Australia.
 As with all of the essential oils that are good for reducing the conditions of oily skin, jasmine is a good essential oil for those who suffer from acne.
-The excess sebum production can be balanced with the properties of jasmine oil.16
+Balance out the excess sebum production with the properties of jasmine oil.13

 Geranium Essential Oil

 This essential oil may not be as well-known as lavender or tea tree, but its properties are suitable for regulating sebum production and reducing the appearance of oily skin, as well as healing acne scars.
 Geranium essential oil comes from the Pelargonium species or the leaves of the geranium plant.
-This is an essential oil that can be used as a natural astringent.
-It is also common to mix geranium essential oil with lavender oil for a beneficial essential oil blend.17
+Use this essential oil as a natural astringent.
+It is also common to mix geranium essential oil with lavender oil for a beneficial essential oil blend.

 If your skin is oily, it’s important that you keep its oil production under control, particularly if you suffer from acne.
 Acne and oily skin go hand in hand for many people.
 You can choose a conventional way to reduce the problem of acne, and it may be your best course of action if you suffer from a severe form of the condition.
 However, the use of essential oils has been proven to be a natural and safe way to control acne if you choose essential oils such as lavender, ylang-ylang, or lemon, for example.

 Essential oils provide you with a natural, pure way to control your skin’s oil production.
 Always dilute essential oils with a carrier oil before applying them to your skin.
-Even though these substances are pure with no additives, they are highly concentrated and can be irritating to the skin if used in their undiluted form.
+These substances are highly concentrated, even though they are pure with no additives.
+They might irritate the skin if used in their undiluted form.

 PhotoCredits: Rudo film/shutterstock.com, AnnyStudio/shutterstock.com, AmyLv/shutterstock.com, grafvision/shutterstock.com, kostrez/shutterstock.com, Roman Samborskyi/shutterstock.com